Sheree1986/GA-Capstone/README.md

 ### User Stories �
 * As a user I should be able to find information on the different conditions that falls under the neurodiverse umbrella.
-* Using a serach feature I should be able to look up a work to see information that contain that work generated.
 * As a user I should be able to start a trivia game that genrates random questions and keep a score of the session in progress.
 * As a user I should be able to reset a game occur.